 Step 2: Calculate the portion costs

-Determine how much fruit goes into one portion and calculate what that costs:
+Determine fruit quantity per portion and calculate that cost:

 Fruit salad with fresh pineapple: